SamuelTissot/WP_Route/readme.md

 # All Callback must accept a variable of type `RequestInterface`
-a request oject is passed to the callable method
+a request object is passed to the callable method

 **note:** it is in the plans to be able to provide your custom RequestInterface class (PR accepted)